urbanoanderson/ethereum-lottery/README.md

-# ethereum-lottery
+# Ethereum Lottery

-A blockchain lottery implemented in Solidity language as a Smart Contract
+A blockchain lottery implemented in Solidity language as a Smart Contract.

+Code can be compiled and tested on [Remix](http://remix.ethereum.org).